migscabral/gdatacopier/docs/source/index.rst

 * filter documents based on folders, file names
 * supports hosted and gmail accounts
 * syncs date stamps with server
-* download updated files only (great for offsite backup implementations)
+* download updated files only
-* warn on overwrite (can override with parameters)
+* warn on overwrite
 * summary of operations
 * update document content using gcp
 * move, remove, or make directories and organise your documents